 Institutional Corrections and Technology

-Technology is a large part of society, from smartphones, smartwatches, hand-held computers, and fitness bands.
+Technology is a large part of society, from smartphones, smartwatches, handheld computers, and fitness bands.
 Technology keeps us in touch with friends, relatives, and even businesses.
 It is constantly changing and upgrading in any number of settings, including institutional correctional facilities.
 Two types of technology that are becoming more prevalent in correctional facilities are body and handheld scanners and video conferencing and visitation.

 Full-body scanners used by the Transportation Security Administration to screen passengers entering the departure gates at airports are being used by correctional facilities to detect contraband, such as cellphones and weapons, and confiscate these items from visitors or inmates before they enter the general prison population.
 These scanners were banned from the airport for the flying public because their real-life nude images displayed on the screen violated privacy rights.
 In correctional facilities, however, inmates’ constitutional rights and privacy protections are much more limited.
 Since the primary responsibility of a correctional facility is to maintain safety and security, inmates are often subjected to screening and scanning like the body scanners.
 Body scanners are effective at detecting objects individuals have hidden under their clothing, but they are expensive and typically do not detect objects that are not made of metal, like credit cards or handmade knives or other blunt objects made of wood or plastic.
 Handheld scanners, similar to the metal detector wands used at airports, are less costly and can detect both metal and nonmetallic objects (Bulman 2009).

-Video conferencing and video visitations is another type of technology that is becoming increasingly common in correctional facilities, especially jails, because it has the potential to increase security, save money, and decrease recidivism.
+Video conferencing and video visitation is another type of technology that is becoming increasingly common in correctional facilities, especially jails, because it has the potential to increase security, save money, and decrease recidivism.
 During the past decade, video technology has become popular in prisons and jails.
 Inmates can use video technology to talk to family members, friends, lawyers, probation officers, and the court.
 Courtroom appearances for many persons held in jail during pretrial proceedings such as the initial appearance are often done by videoconferencing over the Internet, which is similar to communicating via FaceTime or Skype between the defendant and the judge.
 Video technologies such as videoconferencing can save money because jail staff are not needed to transport inmates between the jail and court, and related physical transportation costs are avoided.

 Videoconferencing, especially between the court and inmates, has been around for about a decade.
 A more recent application of video technology is video visitation where, again, like FaceTime or Skype, inmates can communicate with family and friends via the Internet.
 Another model of video visitation is an onsite, no-contact visitation, where visitors speak with the inmate via video systems at the jail.
 This is commonly called a “central video visitation.”
 A fee is charged for a 20- to 30-minute visit, ranging from $20 to $30, and the jail receives a certain percentage of the revenue from the company installing the system (“Video Visitation” 2014).